Smithay/book/src/wayland/p_core/subcompositor.md

 unit.

-Subsurfaces can also be used to draw window decorations: this gives an easy way for the client to know if the pointer is on the decorations or the main surface (see [next chapter][] for details about pointer input).
+Subsurfaces can also be used to draw window decorations: this gives an easy way for the client to know if the pointer is on the decorations or the main surface (see [next chapter][./seat.md] for details about pointer input).
 But in general subsurfaces should not be used for general UI composing: this is expected to be done client-side by the GUI library.

-[next chapter]: ./seat.html

 &nbsp;